FROM: Lindsay Kurrle, Secretary, Agency of Commerce and Community Development

 - All business, non-profit and government operations must use remote work whenever possible.

 - All employees, including those already working (except healthcare workers, first responders, and others already trained in infection control, personal protection/universal precautions), must complete, and employers must document, a training on mandatory health and safety requirements as provided by VOSHA, or another training program that meets or exceeds the VOSHA-provided standard by May 4, 2020.
-Employers who need translations of the training materials have until May 11, 2020.

 BUSINESS CUSTOMER & GENERAL PUBLIC MASK USE

 Customers, and the public in general, is encouraged to wear cloth face coverings any time they are interacting with others from outside their household.

 Business operations deemed “essential” may continue to operate under pre-existing guidance with the addition of the mandatory health and safety requirements for all business operations above.